 Over the last six months I’ve installed, used, tested, and removed countless plugins from my blog.
 At this point in my blogging life, I have it pretty narrowed down to what plugins I need to keep using-and I haven’t added a new one in a little while because I’m quite happy with how it’s running.
 So, today I’d like to share with you my list of favorite WordPress plugins in hopes that those of you using WordPress may find a new one to love and use, and those of you who aren’t on hosted WordPress can see if these plugins make it worth it for you to make the switch or not.

 If there’s one WordPress plugin I can recommend above all others, it’s Yoast SEO.
-One of the most confusing things when I first started paying attention to blogging was SEO, and the Yoast plugin makes it SO much easier to understand and prioritize.
+One of the most confusing things when I first started paying attention to blogging was SEO, and the Yoast plugin makes it so much easier to understand and prioritize.
 Not only does it add a fully-functional SEO sitemap to your site to help indexing and searching, but it also adds it’s lovely little plugin to the bottom of every post to help you optimize your SEO presence on each and every post.
+SEO can be hard to master, so you might want to contact some SEO Services London as well for some help on optimising your blog!
+There is no doubt that SEO can be a great help for businesses.
+So if you have a business that you are trying to get to the top online, there are plenty of things that you can use to help you, although keeping it local is beneficial.
+You might be asking what is local seo?
+But if you just do some quick research, you’ll find the answer that you are looking for.

 The plugin lets you set a focus keyword (which is important for SEO-it’s all about the keywords and searchable terms), edit the title and meta description (this is how they’ll show up in search results), and then it gives you a list of check points to make sure that you are really utilizing that SEO.
+It’s one of the best seo tools that I know.
 As you can see from the above image, my SEO on this post is mostly good, but Yoast is also encouraging me to move the placement of my keyword in the title and the first paragraph.
 I’m not going to, because I like how it’s set up and my SEO is still pretty good, but if I were to it would improve it even more.
 I also love that it scans the page and lets you know how easy to read it is and other SEO tips.

 Plus, it works throughout your blog in other ways also.
 If you look at the screenshot above, you’ll see that there’s a little stoplight icon next to “Move to Trash” in the bottom right hand corner.
 That gives me a nice quick look at what my SEO score looks like for the post so far.
 If you look at the one below, I can see from my list of posts which ones have good SEO and which have bad.
 It looks like I need to go back and update my “Top Tips for Contact Lens Wearers” posts because I forgot to set up the SEO on that one.
 Oops.
 But see?
 So useful.